oxylabs/oxylabs-sdk-go/README.md

 }
 ```

-## General Information

 ### Integration Methods

-There are three integration method for the Oxylabs SERP API.
+There are three integration method for the Oxylabs SERP API, each exposed via different packages:

-    - Realtime (Sync)
+- Realtime (Sync) - `serp.Init(username, password)`
-    - Push-Pull (Async)
+- Push-Pull (Async) - `serp.InitAsync(username, password)`
-    - Proxy Endpoint
+- Proxy Endpoint - `proxy.Init(username, password)`

-To use either them you can just use the following init functions respectively:

-- `serp.Init(username,password)`

-- `serp.InitAsync(username,password)`

-- `proxy.Init(username,password)`

-Learn more about integration methods [on the official documentation](https://developers.oxylabs.io/scraper-apis/getting-started/integration-methods) and how this SDk uses them [here](#integration-methods-1).
+Learn more about integration methods [on the official documentation](https://developers.oxylabs.io/scraper-apis/getting-started/integration-methods) and how this SDK uses them [here](#integration-methods-1).

 ### Sources

-The Oxylabs SERP API scrapes according to the source provided to the API.
-There are currently four search engines you can scrape with the Oxylabs SERP API all with different sources.
+The Oxylabs SERP API scrapes according to the source provided via the API.

+There are currently four search engines you can scrape with the Oxylabs SERP API, each with different sources.

 | Search Engine | Sources
 | ------------- | --------------
 | **Google**    | `google`, `google_search`, `google_ads`, `google_hotels`, `google_travel_hotels`, `google_images`, `google_suggest`, `google_trends_explore`